ottaviadipasquale/react-fmri/README.md

     for the quantification of the PET data should be masked out from the respective PET volume.
 An example is the [pet_atlas.nii.gz](https://github.com/ottaviadipasquale/react-fmri/blob/main/data/pet_atlas.nii.gz)
-    file provided in the `examples` directory, where the cerebellum was masked out as it was used as reference region.
+    file provided in the `data` directory, where the cerebellum was masked out as it was used as reference region.
 All values < 0 will be set at 0.
 * Output:
 The command will normalize each PET atlas included in the original_pet_atlas.nii.gz